 - 4.1 The up-dated improvement plan contains a column on resources.
 Most actions are achievable within existing budgets plus an anticipated 20% uplift in planning fees promised to be delivered within this financial year (Now expected in January 2018). - 4.2 There may be some external resource available from PAS but it is uncertain how much, if any of this, will be free of charge. - 4.3 The Head of Place Development is principally responsible for the delivery of the plan and he is reprioritising his time to ensure that he can give the improvement plan the focus it requires.
-There may be some short-term knock-on impact on his availability for other things. - 4.4 A Business process Review in planning is recommended as a way of ensuring that the Council is being as efficient as possible within the resource constraints that we have and that any inefficiencies are, as far as reasonably practicable, eliminated.
-At the same time, we can ensure that the Development Management process is adequately resourced to deliver the sustained up-lift in performance that is required. - 4.5 There are clearly resource considerations for Members' time commitment to this as well.
+There may be some short-term knock-on impact on his availability for other things. - 4.4 A Business process Review is recommended as a way of ensuring that we are being as efficient as possible within the resource constraints that we have and that we eliminate any waste.
+At the same time we can ensure that the Development Management process is adequately resourced to deliver the sustained up-lift in performance that is required. - 4.5 There are clearly resource considerations for Members' time commitment to this as well.
 The front-loaded planning process may involve additional meetings especially for the ward Members concerned.
-There will also be some additional training events, a possible annual review of appeal decisions (planning tour) and there is the proposed Working Group. - 4.6 Chief Finance Officer's comments: If the Council is unable to avoid designation this will have a significant impact on planning income as the Council is likely to miss out on fees from major applications where applicants choose to by-pass the Local Planning Authority. - 4.7 The budgeted position currently assumes a level income from major planning application therefore loss of this income will result in a funding shortfall for the Planning Service.
-Major planning applications typically account for over half of the total fee income for the planning service.
-The current approved budget for planning fees in 2017/18 is £380,000. - 4.8 However, if the Council avoids designation and is able to increase individual planning charges by 20% this will make available additional resources to potentially fund improvements to the Planning Service
+There will also be some additional training events, a possible annual review of appeal decisions (planning tour) and there is the proposed Working Group. - 4.6 Resources allocated to the Local Plan will continue to be kept under review. - 4.7 Chief Finance Officer's comments: If the Council is unable avoid designation this will have a significant impact on planning income as the Council is likely to miss out on fees from major applications where applicants choose to by-pass the Local Planning Authority. - 4.8 The budgeted position currently assumes a level income from major planning applications, therefore, loss of this income will result in a funding shortfall for the Planning Service.
+Major planning applications typically account for over half of the total fee income for the planning service. - 4.9 However, if the Council avoids designation and is able to increase individual planning charges by 20% this will make available additional resources to potentially fund improvements to the Planning Service